 Hi there!
 My name is Kimberly Yang and I will be a Grade 12 student at Thornhill Secondary School.
 In the past few months, I have had the pleasure to work on professional industry case studies while learning about the world of consulting with Illuminate College and their National Partners.
 Here is an article I wrote which strives to highlight what innovation is, and how innovation is a necessity to achieving success in the business world.

 Failure - we all come in contact with it at some point in our lives.
 And more often than not, we dread the idea of failing.
 As a society, we see failure to be detrimental to our success, and ever since we were young, we are taught to avoid failure.
 In school, we aim to get A’s, so that we can get into a good university or get a job offer after college, and avoided getting F’s because that symbolized that we were weak.
-In this subtle way, throughout our years of growth, the idea that failure is not good for us becomes embedded in our mind, thus making us avoid it.
+In this subtle way, throughout our years of growth, the idea that failure is not good for us becomes embedded in our minds, thus making us avoid it.
 Instead of seeing failure as a natural part of life, we see it as very negative.
 As a result of seeing failure in such a light, it causes people to start avoiding the most important and necessary tool of today’s generation: Innovation.

 Many of you may be asking - what is Innovation?

 By your average definition from a dictionary, innovation is the introduction of something new.
 However, if one is to dig a little deeper, one may find that innovation is not solely just the introduction of something new, but the core reason for our modern existence and ever-advancing society.
 As Steve Jobs once said, “Innovation is the ability to see change as an opportunity - not a threat.”
 If the world did not have innovation, nothing new would be created, and without anything new, there would be no progress within our society.
 The same can be said from a business perspective: if the company is not making any new progress and is not innovating, it simply would not be able to compete with others and stay relevant.
 Innovation is coming up with more ways of creating, searching, and producing meaningful differences between competitors.
-It is also about being able to bring ideas to life, and have them be proven useful by customers, the workforce, society, and anything these innovative ideas/products are implemented into.
+It is also about being able to bring ideas to life, and have them be proven useful by customers, the workforce, society, and anything these innovative ideas/products are implemented.

 However, an abundance of people are afraid of this strange word called “innovation” - many times, when one tries something new or attempts to think of new ideas, there is a high percentage that something may go wrong.
 Perhaps a new product you thought of didn’t work as efficiently as you hoped, or perhaps a new idea you created didn’t play out as smoothly as you would have liked - no matter the situation, failure is something that comes hand-in-hand with innovation.
-Unfortunately, due to the fact that people have been brought up to fear failure has in turn, placed stigma upon innovation as well.
-From taking less risks, limiting themselves from grabbing opportunities that come their way, to even being unwilling and afraid to think of new ideas, all in all, this mindset that we need to avoid failure grabs a hold of many people’s hearts.
+Unfortunately, the fact that people have been brought up to fear failure has, in turn, placed stigma upon innovation as well.
+From taking fewer risks, limiting themselves from grabbing opportunities that come their way, to even being unwilling and afraid to think of new ideas, all in all, this mindset that we need to avoid failure grabs a hold of many people’s hearts.

 To answer this question, imagine yourself living in a time period without agriculture.
 You and those around you are hunters and gatherers who utilize a lot of time to scavenge for food instead of farming or cultivating resources.
 If innovation were not to exist, then society today would have truly still lived that way.
 Why is that you may ask?
 Well, that is because the transition towards agriculture was caused by innovation.
 By thinking of new ways and solutions such as agriculture to gather resources, it freed up time for people to partake in other activities and spend their time more productively.
 Even today, innovation is a vital and necessary step to become more productive.
 Each and every day, new ideas are being generated within the business world.
-From new methods, new products, to new strategic plans for people to follow, more and more businesses are starting to look at situations in different perspectives and create new solutions to increase efficiency.
+From new methods, new products, to new strategic plans for people to follow, more and more businesses are starting to look at situations from different perspectives and create new solutions to increase efficiency.
 Within our society, innovation is the source of economic growth.
-Through innovation we increase productivity, effectiveness, and are able to produce more in less time and/or at lower costs.
+Through innovation, we increase productivity, effectiveness, and are able to produce more in less time and/or at lower costs.

 Alongside improving productivity, innovating also helps to meet the needs of customers.
 Customers are a vital part of a business's success, and especially as society changes, so do the needs of customers and the community.